Hasenpriester/ECO-DamnGabeCommands/README.md

 ## Installation

-Create a folder "DamnGabeCommands" under Mods and copy the DamnGabeCommands.cs in there.
+Just put the File DamnGabeCommands.cs in the Folder /Mods/UserCode/ Thats it, restart Server.
 Thats it, restart Server.